0.0

 end

 In the above example, what prevents memory bloat when parsing a large document is the call to node.release!.
 This call will remove the node from the node tree.
 The general practice is to look for the higher level nodes you are interested in and then release them immediately.
-If there are nodes you don’t care about at all, those can be released immediately as well.
+If there are nodes you don't care about at all, those should be released immediately as well.

 A sample 77Mb XML document parsed into Nokogiri consumes over 800Mb of memory.
 Parsing the same document with XmlNodeStream and releasing top level nodes as they're processed uses less than 1Mb.